Skip to main content

 Build

-The Dumbbell Shrug is a foundational upper-body exercise designed to strengthen the trapezius muscles, which play a key role in shoulder elevation, posture, and upper-back stability.
-By holding dumbbells at your sides and lifting the shoulders straight upward, the movement isolates the traps without unnecessary involvement of the arms.
+The Dumbbell Shrug targets the trapezius muscles, which play a central role in shoulder elevation, posture, and upper-back stability.
+Surface EMG analysis confirms that the shrug motion produces high levels of upper trapezius activation (Ekstrom et al., 2003).
+By holding dumbbells at your sides and lifting the shoulders straight upward, you isolate the traps without unnecessary arm involvement.

 1. Stand with your feet shoulder-width apart, holding a dumbbell in each hand with palms facing your body and arms fully extended.